Anna Palaiologina Kantakouzene: Marriage to Nikephoros

 Anna was married in the autumn of 1264 to Nikephoros I Komnenos Doukas as part of a peace agreement between her uncle Emperor Michael and Nikephoros' father Michael II Komnenos Doukas, the leader of the pro-Byzantine party in Epirus.
 Anna dominated her husband, similar to her sisters Maria and Theodora.
 She became Despotess of Neopatras in 1289.
-Nikephoros had been married once before to Maria, the daughter of Emperor Theodore II Doukas Laskaris and had one daughter, Catherine.
+Nikephoros had been married once before to Maria, the daughter of Emperor Theodore II Doukas Laskaris and had one daughter, Maria.

 After the restoration of Orthodoxy under Andronikos II Palaiologos in 1282, Nikephoros renewed the alliance with the Byzantine Empire through Anna, who travelled to Constantinople to arrange the treaty; Anna herself served the interests of the Byzantine court.
 In 1284 they lured Michael, the son of John Doukas of Thessaly, to Epirus with the promise of a dynastic alliance, and had him arrested and sent off to Constantinople.
 This drew Nikephoros into a war against his half-brother, who ravaged the environs of Arta in retaliation in 1285.
 Anna embarked on an ambitious project of uniting the houses of Epirus and Constantinople by marrying her daughter Thamar to Michael IX Palaiologos, Andronikos II's son and co-emperor.
 Although this project failed, in 1290 her young son Thomas was conferred the dignity of Despot by the emperor.

 The anti-Byzantine aristocracy now persuaded Nikephoros to open negotiations with King Charles II of Naples in 1291, which provoked a Byzantine invasion.
 This sealed the alliance with Naples, and Charles II's intervention through his vassals Count Riccardo Orsini of Cephalonia and Prince Florent of Achaea helped contain the Byzantine advance.
-The couple now married their second daughter Maria to the heir to Cephalonia and their daughter Thamar to Charles II's son Philip I of Taranto.
+The couple married Maria to the heir to Cephalonia and their daughter Thamar to Charles II's son Philip I of Taranto.
 Thamar was given the right to inherit Epirus instead of her brother, and Charles II promised that she would be allowed to remain in the Orthodox faith.
 The wedding took place in 1294 and involved the transfer of several coastal fortresses to Philip as Thamar's dowry.
 Philip simultaneously received his father's rights and claims in Greece.